andrefaraujo/andrefaraujo.github.io/_pages/about.md

 ## About

-I am a Staff Software Engineer / Tech Lead Manager @ Google Research.
+I am a Staff Research Scientist / Tech Lead Manager @ Google Research.
 My current work focuses on computer vision and machine learning.
 I graduated with a Ph.D. from Stanford University in 2016, under the supervision of [Prof. Bernd Girod](http://www.stanford.edu/~bgirod).
 I was also a [Fulbright Science & Technology Scholar](https://eca.state.gov/fulbright/fulbright-programs/program-summaries/international-fulbright-science-technology-award) and an [Accel Leadership Scholar](http://stvp.stanford.edu/alp/).